fhdm-dev/scoppy/docs/wiki/Getting-started-with-the-Pico-W.md

 {% include glossary-links.md %}

 <!--
-> This document assumes you have already installed the scoppy-pico-wireless [firmware]({{glossary_firmware}}) onto your Pico W (please note that the non wireless scoppy-pico firmware will not work on the Pico W).
--->

-> This document assumes you have already installed the appropriate [firmware](./Installation-&-Getting-Started.md) onto your Pico W
+    This document applies to the FHDM DSO-500K, FHDM FSCOPE-500K with Pico W - or a Pico W with the Scoppy firmware installed -->

 ## Introduction